 The Penthouse is located on the top floor and offers a spectacular view of the New York City skyline.

-Beautifully decorated with leather couches and hand-made wooden furniture, the 12-foot ceilings, and large windows provide tons of natural daylight for guests.
+Its beautifully decorated with leather couches and hand-made wooden furniture, and the 12-foot (3.7 meters) ceilings and large windows provide tons of natural light.